-In the year 2009 the average price of electrical energy for a residential customer with 5,000 kWh/a consumption declined by 2.3 per cent.
-For small houses with electric heating (consumption 18,000 kWh/a) the decline was 1.9 per cent.
-This was subsequent to the decline in the wholesale markets, which in turn reflected the overall economic slowdown.
+In 2010 the average price of electrical energy excluding taxes for a residential customer with 5,000 kWh/a consumption increased by 11.8 per cent.
+For small houses with electric heating (consumption 18,000 kWh/a) the increase was 12.1 per cent.
+During 2010 distribution network access charges excluding taxes and VAT increased on average 7.6 per cent and transmission access charges by approximately 5 per cent.
+One essential contributor to the total price of electricity was the increase of electricity taxes on the 1st of January 2011.
+Additionally the low water level in reservoirs contributed to the price.

-In 2009 the switching rate amounted to roughly 8.1 per cent, which is almost the double as compared to the previous year.
+In 2010 the switching rate amounted to roughly 7.6 per cent, which is a slight decline from the previous year.
+The switching rate in Finland seems to have been settled on the level of 7-8 per cent.
 The household customers used actively the Internet-based tariff calculator provided by the Energy Market Authority to get information on alternative suppliers and to compare the prices offered by them.
-The calculator has been popular and since opening of this service in 2006 several million searches have been made using the IT system.
+The calculator has been popular and since opening of this service in 2006 ten million price comparison searches have been made using this IT system.